TosbackCgusBridge-Bot/CGUs-versions/Godlikeproductions/Privacy Policy.md

 • To send periodic emails

-> The email address you provide for order processing, will only be used to send you information and updates pertaining to your order.
+> The email address you provide will be used to send you information, company news, updates, related product or service information, etc.

-If you decide to opt-in to our mailing list, you will receive emails that may include company news, updates, related product or service information, etc.
+>

-Note: If at any time you would like to unsubscribe from receiving future emails, we include detailed unsubscribe instructions at the bottom of each email.
+> Note: If at any time you would like to unsubscribe from receiving future emails, we include detailed unsubscribe instructions at the bottom of each email.

 *   To comply with law enforcement requests

     > We will comply with all requests from law enforcement for data obtained from your interaction with this website and will report crimes committed on or against this website, it's staff, or visitors to the appropriate authorities.
 If you commit a crime or civil violation during your use of this website we reserve the right to use any data obtained from your interaction here to pursue civil and or criminal charges against you.